-HIGHLIGHTS: Guided tour of Fes medina, including Jewish quarter, ramparts, and pottery cooperatives.
+HIGHLIGHTS: Guided tour of Fes medina, including the Jewish quarter, ramparts, and pottery cooperatives.

 We'll take a tour of Fes’s old medina and wander through the narrow streets that are a UNESCO world heritage site, en route to the leather tanneries, the Karaouine mosque, and Bouanania Madrassa.
-Our final meal in Fes will be at the restaurant and cultural meeting place, Cafe Clock.
+Our final meal in Fes will be at Cafe Clock, a restaurant and cultural meeting place near the Bouanania Madrassa.
 There will be free time in the afternoon for souvenir shopping, and independent exploration of Fes’s ancient medina.

 ACCOMMODATIONS: Traditional Moroccan riad in Fes' old medina.

 HIGHLIGHTS: Visit to Volubilis and food market in Meknes.